Clinical Neurophysiology Laboratory (EEG)

 The Clinical Neurophysiology Laboratory at Memorial Medical Center offers physicians and patients a full line of electroneurodiagnostic services to assist in effective diagnoses and management of many neurological disorders.

-The lab is equipped with 7 EEG systems which provide digitized acquisition and storage of EEG data.
+The lab is equipped with seven EEG systems which provide digitized acquisition and storage of EEG data.
+Further, there are two ambulatory EEG systems for home continuous EEG monitoring.
 These advanced system capabilities offer physicians improved localization of brain abnormalities, including the mapping of seizures.

 The Clinical Neurophysiology Laboratory is equipped with two state-of-the art Evoked Potential Instruments, used to evaluate and assess brain waves (Sensory Evoked Potentials) evoked by light, sound and touch stimulation in certain disease processes.
 EEG and Sensory Evoked Potentials may also be used during spinal, intracranial, or vascular surgical procedures, to measure the functional integrity of the central and peripheral nervous systems during surgery.
 The goal of Intraoperative Monitoring is to promptly detect any changes, which if left uncorrected could lead to permanent neurological deficit.